aditiapras/Football-API/Readme.md

 ### Create using [express.js](https://expressjs.com)

-This API is based on [Fotmob's](https://fotmob.com) API.
+This API is based on [Fotmob's](https://fotmob.com) API, i simplified API response from [Fotmob's](https://fotmob.com) API to make it easier to use.

-Checkout the documentation how to use this API at [api.aditiapras.dev](https://api.aditiapras.dev)
+Checkout the documentation how to use this API at [api.aditiapras.dev](https://api.aditiapras.dev) (Currently on Development).

 ### Contributing